aleksaelezovic/edge-node-2.0/typescript/README.md

 > as such can be defined as inline functions - but using the `defineDkgPlugin` function
 > is recommended both for type-safety and for the extension methods it provides.

-You can register your plugins inside of the `createPluginApi` function, as shown in the example in `apps/mcp-server/src/index.ts`.
+You can register your plugins inside of the `createPluginServer` function, as shown in the example in `apps/mcp-server/src/index.ts`.
 Here you can also configure these plugins with extension methods (i.e `.withNamespace`) as shown in the example.

 1. Inside of mcp-server directory, run `npm install --save @dkg/plugin-<your-name>`
 2. Inside of src/index.ts file, import your plugin (`import myPlugin from '@dkg/plugin-<your-name>'`)
-3. Inside of src/index.ts file, in the `createPluginApi` function, add your plugin to the array of plugins.
+3. Inside of src/index.ts file, in the `createPluginServer` function, add your plugin to the array of plugins.

 > [!TIP]
 > See how the already existing plugins are created by looking into `packages/plugin-auth` and `packages/plugin-example`.